 It is most rich in vitamin K, vitamin A, folate, and manganese.
-Just two cups will give you an excellent source of these nutrients giving you a daily value of 289 percent for vitamin K, 43 percent for vitamin A, and 35 for manganese.
+Just two cups will give you an excellent source of these nutrients giving you the daily value of 289 percent for vitamin K, 43 percent for vitamin A, and 35 for manganese.
 Endive is also a good source of fiber with 3 grams in 100 grams (R).

 The white, yellow color tells you this veggie contains antioxidants.
 The compounds found in endive are known as kaempferol which protect against many inflammatory diseases (R).

 Kaempferol has been shown to possibly inhibit the effect anti-cancer drugs including mitoxantrone, topotecan, thyrosine kinase inhibitors, antibiotics (fluoroquinolones), Beta-blockers (prazosin), and antiarthritics (sulfasalazine).
 If you are on any of these medications ask your doctor about the dietary intake of this compound (R).

 All of this adds up to making a healthy addition to your diet.
 Folate and other B vitamins helps to metabolize fats, protein, and carbs so adding them to meals can improve your digestive health (R).

 How to Pick Endive